fulpstation/fulpstation/fulp_modules/tg_edits.md

 ## List of all TG edits:

+- .github/workflows/ci_suite.yml > Comments screenshot tests out until Oranges' website is dehardcoded or an alternative way of disabling it is created at tg.

 - _maps/_basemap.dm > Adds our maps to the list of playable maps

 - code/__DEFINES/role_preferences.dm > Bloodsuckers/Monster Hunters as antagonist preference options